LeoFabre/Juce_vst_tests/README.md

 This repo contains some tests and bootstraps that I went through while learning the amazing JUCE framework.
 It is based on Eyal Amir's super cool JUCE CMake prototype repo.

-To build, all you have to do is load this project in your favorite IDE (CLion/Visual Studio/Visual Studio Code) and click 'build' for one of the targets.
+To build, all you have to do is load this project in your favorite CMake compatible IDE and click 'build' for one of the targets.

 You can also generate a project for an IDE by using: